 apache2 --version

-Apache is available within Ubuntu’s software repositories by default, making it easy to install.
-However, like most repositories on Ubuntu LTS versions, it can often lag behind in terms of the latest features and improvements, although security risks are usually addressed.
+Apache is available by default within Ubuntu’s software repositories, making installing it easy.
+However, like most repositories on Ubuntu LTS versions, it can often lag regarding the latest features and improvements, although security risks are usually addressed.

 For those who want the most up-to-date version of Apache 2 with additional widely-used modules, it is recommended to install Ondřej Surý’s version of Apache 2.
 To do this, follow the steps below: